DonghaoWu/AWS/AWS-Serverless/Serverless-app.md

 ## `Section: Implement a serverless application.`

-### `Summary`: In this documentation, we learn using general aws service to implement a serverless app.
+### `Summary`: In this documentation, we learn using general aws services to implement a serverless app.

 ### `Check Dependencies:`